traveltoasiaandback.com

 Travel to Cao Bang Province

-Cao Bang Province does not have an airport but can be easily reached by bus, car or motorcycle.
-Traveling by railway is not a particularly practical option as the nearest stations are in neighboring Lang Son Province and are well out of the way.
+Cao Bang Province has no airport but can be easily reached by bus, car, or motorcycle.
+Traveling by railway is not a practical option as the nearest stations are in neighboring Lang Son Province and are well out of the way.
 Cao Bang City, located 277 kilometers (172 mi) from Hanoi, is the Province’s main transportation hub.
 The small, modern city is not a tourist destination itself; most visitors use the city as a base to reach the falls and other parts of the province.

-Like many northern provincial capitals, Cao Bang City is well connected to Hanoi by van, mini-bus and full-sized motor coaches.
+Like many northern provincial capitals, Cao Bang City is well connected to Hanoi by van, mini-bus, and full-sized motor coaches.
 Both day and night buses are available from My Dinh, Gia Lam and, Giap Bat stations.
 Travel times and prices vary considerably from one bus operator to another.
-Travelers can expect the trip to take a minimum of 6.5 hours and cost between 200,000 -300,000 VND.
+Travelers can expect the trip to take a minimum of 6 hours and cost between 200,000 -300,000 VND.

-The Vexere bus booking website is an excellent resource for finding Vietnamese buses, but I suspect many buses, particularly local mini-buses don’t make the list.
+Vietnam's Vexere bus booking website is an excellent resource for finding Vietnamese buses of all types, but I suspect many buses, particularly local style mini-buses don’t make the list.
 One can also filter for bus type, price, etc.

 Bus Travel in Cao Bang Province

-The province itself is remarkably well connected by local vans, mini-buses and the ubiquitous yellow and red-colored “public buses” found throughout Vietnam.
+The province itself is remarkably well connected by local vans, mini-buses, and the ubiquitous yellow, and red-colored “public buses” found throughout Vietnam.
 One can easily and inexpensively reach fairly remote villages and frontier towns such as Bao Lac and Bao Lam.
-Travelers should bear in mind the bus travel in the northern provinces can be really slow and time-consuming.
-Mini-buses, which transport cargo in addition to passengers, often make many stops and the overall travel spend will average a very slow 40 kmh.
+Travelers should bear in mind that bus travel in the northern provinces can be really slow and time-consuming.
+Mini-buses, which transport cargo in addition to passengers, often make many stops and the overall travel spend will average a very slow 40 k/ph.

 Ban Gioc-Detian Falls